wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-import-data.md

 2. You can use an abbreviated syntax: collection[3] will emit same set of collections mentioned in step 1.
 3. More than one substitution can be provided.
 For example, collection[0-1] [0-9] will generate 20 collection names with leading zeros (collection01, ..02, ..03).

 Once the collection name(s) have been specified, choose the desired pricing tier of the collection(s) (S1, S2, or S3).
 For best import performance, choose S3.
-Read more about DocumentDB performance levels [here](documentdb-performance-levels.md).
+Read more about DocumentDB performance levels <!-- deleted by customization [here](/documentation/articles/documentdb-performance-levels) --><!-- keep by customization: begin --> [here](documentdb-performance-levels.md) <!-- keep by customization: end -->.

 > [AZURE.NOTE] The performance tier setting only applies to collection creation.
 If the specified collection already exists, its pricing tier will not be modified.